xyz27900/kayak/docs/api/cypress/commands.md

 # Cypress Commands

-Adhering to the [Cypress Chains of Commands model](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Chains-of-Commands), **Kayak** provides a set of commands that can be used to interact with Metamask.
+Adhering to the [Cypress Chains of Commands model](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Chains-of-Commands), **Kayak** provides a set of commands that can be used to interact with MetaMask.